tensorflow/benchmarks/perfzero/README.md

 to understand the benchmark result.
 The summary is printed in the stdout and in the file `path_to_perfzero/${workspace}/output/${execution_id}/perfzero.log`.

+Additionally it prints a pure json file with the summary at `path_to_perfzero/${workspace}/output/${execution_id}/perfzero_summary.json`

-Here is an example output from PerZero.
+Here is an example output from PerfZero.
 Explanation is provided inline for each key when the name of the key is not sufficiently self-explanary.

 ```